curiousest/curiousest.github.io/_posts/2022-09-11-negative-planning.md

 There's an HBR article that references [this research](https://academic.oup.com/jcr/article/47/6/1003/5918032).
 It's about framing goals.
 It claims the framing, "skip the gym 3x/week" is more successful than "go to the gym 4x/week".

 Ray Dalio's Principles has [a section](https://www.principles.com/principles/1f2a26ba-daca-4c6c-95d3-0cf33bd8454f/) that talks about the logical vs. emotional decision-making.
 It seems in line with what I've read elsewhere, like the book "Thinking Fast and Slow".
 We make lots of "emotional" or "gut" or "lower-level" decisions.
 That non-logical side of us is portrayed as lazy and clever.

+And here's how this fits into [my mental framework of habits](/habits).